flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ![](/blog-images/software-development/architecture/dependency-bundling.jpg)

-Bundling refers to how an artifact (`C`) generalizes its parts in terms of incoming dependencies.
-This only occurs because such incoming dependencies cross the artifact's boundary.
-Since `A` is outside the scope of `C` it has to know about `C` or at least require the presence of `C` in order to depend on any part `B` inside of `C`.
+Bundling refers to how an artifact `C` generalizes its parts in terms of incoming dependencies.
+This only occurs because such dependencies cross the artifact's boundary.
+Since `A` is outside of `C` it has to know about `C` or at least require the presence of `C` in order to depend on any part `B` inside of `C`.
 Would `A` itself be a part of `C`, it could depend on any other such part, totally ignorant of the all-encompassing scope `C`:

 ![](/blog-images/software-development/architecture/no-dependence-onto-scope.jpg)